I wear a weighted vest on my daily walks - here's how it's changed my fitness for the better

 After this, try taking your weighted vest out of the house for 10 to 15 minutes at a time - and be sure to stay close to home.
 "It isn't fun when you wear it until fatigue and then you have to carry it for a further 30 minutes before you can put it away,” he says.

-Kat has been a digital journalist for over 12 years after starting her career at Sky News where she covered everything from terror attacks to royal babies and celebrity deaths.
-She has been working freelance for the last five years and regularly contributes to UK publications including woman&home, Stylist, ES Best, Metro, and more.
+Kat Storr has been a digital journalist for over 15 years after starting her career at Sky News, where she covered everything from world events to royal babies and celebrity deaths.
+After going freelance eight years ago, she now focuses on women's health and fitness content, writing across a range of UK publications.